Judge’s ruling pushes Puerto Rico to pursue SSI benefits

 Puerto Rico instead has a program called Aid to the Aged, Blind and Disabled.
 To qualify, people have to make $65 or less a month, compared with $750 monthly for SSI.
 In addition, the average benefit received in Puerto Rico under that program is $77 a month, compared with $533 with SSI.
 The island of 3.2 million people has a poverty rate of more than 40 percent, higher than any U.S. state.

-Jenniffer Gonzalez, Puerto Rico's representative who has limited voting rights in Congress, welcomed Gelpi's ruling, noting that the island's residents are U.S. citizens but are barred from voting in general elections.
-On Monday, she filed legislation that would extend SSI benefits to Puerto Rico.
+Jenniffer Gonzalez, Puerto Rico's representative who has limited voting rights in Congress, welcomed Gelpi's ruling.
+She filed legislation on Monday that would extend SSI benefits to Puerto Rico, whose residents have been U.S. citizens since 1917 but are barred from voting in general elections.

 "Our families cannot be worth less than those who live in the United States or other territories," she said.